computablee/DS-5899-Paper-Presentation/README.md

 GPT-3 begins to exceed random performance around 13B parameters, and LaMDA exceeds random performance around 68B parameters.

-Since this paper has no code, nor is it possibly feasible to run any of these LLMs with billions of parameters in a Jupyter notebook, I'll be sprinkling into this paper examples of emergent behavior in LLMs like ChatGPT and Bing.
+Since this paper has no code, nor is it possibly feasible to run any of these LLMs with billions of parameters in a Jupyter notebook, I'll be sprinkling into this paper examples of emergent behavior in ChatGPT.
 Here's an example of **Word unscramble** in ChatGPT, using few-shot prompted learning, indicating that ChatGPT is north of 13B parameters (duh!)

 ![Figure 2](assets/figure2.png)